-They played at various local pubs in South Wales.
-In early ‘65 they replaced Gleeson with drummer Mike Gibbins and started becoming quite popular on the local circuit as they would open for nationally known acts (The Moody Blues, The Yardbirds, The Spencer Davis Group, Pink Floyd and many others) as those groups played Wales.
+In early ‘65, they replaced Gleeson with drummer Mike Gibbins and started becoming quite popular on the local circuit as they would open for nationally known rock acts (including The Moody Blues, The Yardbirds, The Spencer Davis Group, Pink Floyd and many others) as those groups played Wales.
 In the spring of ‘66, they met Bill Collins who showed a great interest in the group.
 Collins eventually became their manager after moving the band to his place in London.
-The Iveys played various pubs and functions in and around London as well as backing up pop vocalist David Garrick, while recording their own material, around ‘66 and ‘67, which generated some interest with the likes of Decca Records, Phillips and even Pye Records (Ray Davies of The Kinks was interested at one point after hearing some of their demos).
+The Iveys played various pubs and functions in and around London as well as backing up-and-coming pop vocalist David Garrick, while recording their own material from around ‘66 to ‘67.

 Registered users can edit this page.
 Sign up now, it’s free and you will discover so much great music :)